بِسْمِ اللهِ الرَّحْمٰنِ الرَّحِيْمِ

 Chapter 4: Mind Your Own Business

-In this chapter author introduces people to real estate investments taking example of mac Donald’s that they are not only best hamburger makers but also owners of “most valuable intersections and streets in America.”
+In this chapter the author introduces people to real estate investments taking the example of mac Donald’s that they are not only the best hamburger makers but also owners of “the most valuable intersections and streets in America.”
 Here importance of assets is explained to be financially independent.

-The individuals should mind there own business rather than the employers.
+The individuals should mind their own business rather than the employers.

-To the author, real assets are anything with value – stocks, bonds, mutual funds, income-producing real estate, notes, royalties from intellectual property, etc but mind should be at realistic financial goals.
+To the author, real assets are anything with value – stocks, bonds, mutual funds, income-producing real estate, notes, royalties from intellectual property, etc. but the mind should be at realistic financial goals.

 Chapter 5: The History of Taxes and the Power of Corporations

-Later as government desire to earn more increases it was also levied on middle class and poor through indirect taxes they are the ones who are more affected by taxes.
+Later than government desire to earn more increases it was also levied on middle class and poor through indirect taxes, they are the ones who are more affected by taxes.

-Rich people found different ways to be safe from taxes with the help of government schemes and lawyers who help them from Taxes and reduce them for Rich people benifits.
+Rich people found different ways to be safe from taxes with the help of government schemes and lawyers who help them from taxes and reduce them for Rich people benefits.

 Chapter 6: The Rich Invent Money

-The author says that people that people creates opportunity and luck, not waiting for opportunity and strike and also rich people takes opportunity whenever they get.
+The author says that people create opportunity and luck, not waiting for opportunity and strike, and also rich people take opportunity whenever they get.
 They do not suppress themselves nor their talent.

 People never get ahead in finance even if they have plenty of money because they have opportunities that they fail to tap, he stresses.
 Self fear and doubt should be taken out to achieve.

-He also stress on importance of education and says “a trained mind is a rich mind.”
+He also stresses on the importance of education and says “a trained mind is a rich mind.”

 The author encourages people to hire people more intelligent than them because by capitalizing on the skills of others, an individual builds his own knowledge base and therefore has more power over those who don’t know.